mistralai/platform-docs-public/docs/guides/finetuning_sections/_04_faq.md

 ### What is the recommended learning rate?

-For LoRA fine-tuning, we recommended 1e-4 (default) or 1e-5.
+For LoRA fine-tuning, we recommend 1e-4 (default) or 1e-5.

 Note that the learning rate we define is the peak learning rate, instead of a flat learning rate.
 The learning rate follows a linear warmup and cosine decay schedule.
 During the warmup phase, the learning rate is linearly increased from a small initial value to a larger value over a certain number of training steps.
 After the warmup phase, the learning rate is decayed using a cosine function.